Updated: May 15

 Our long-deserved honeymoon finally arrived in May of this year, but when we did, it was well worth the wait and Belle did an incredible job planning and booking our main lodging.
 We took a road trip through France to Cassis, in the French Riveria, after staying in a few cities on the way, including some fun electric-scooter riding around Lyon.
 It was pure bliss of seaside cliffs, beaches, small Mediterranean port town charm, and a house with the best view I’ve ever seen.
 After being newlyweds for less than a year, we found this incredibly relaxing.
 I highly recommend taking a vacation to reward yourselves for making it through the transition to another country, your future selves will appreciate it later!

 Like us, have you struggled to find a way to send money across countries cheaply?
-See my article where I compare the best services on the web today: These International Money Transfer Fees Will Surprise You - Top 8 Sites Compared including Bitcoin
+See my article where I compare the best services on the web today: Top 8 International Money Transfer Sites Compared including Bitcoin

-Next Article: 10 Easy Ways to Save Money on Your Grocery Bill
+Next Article #12: 10 Easy Ways to Save Money on Your Grocery Bill